erzk/PostcodesioR_joss/PostcodesioR/PostcodesioR.md

 ## Geocoding

-Where possible, I tried to return a data frame.
-Unfortunately, a lot of API calls return more complex data and in those cases it is safer to use lists.
+Where possible, we tried to return a data frame.
+However, a lot of API calls return more complex data and in those cases it is safer to use lists.
 The API limits the number of returned calls.
-Check functions' documentation for more details.
+Consult the documentation for more details.

 For additional information about the returned data and the function calls see the original [documentation](https://postcodes.io/docs).

-The main function of this package provides information related to a given postcode
+The main function of this package provides information related to a given UK postcode

 ```r